Otago: Economy

 The subnational gross domestic product (GDP) of Otago was estimated at NZ$14.18 billion in the year to March 2020, 4.38% of New Zealand's national GDP.
 The regional GDP per capita was estimated at $58,353 in the same period.
 In the year to March 2018, primary industries contributed $1.25 billion (9.8%) to the regional GDP, goods-producing industries contributed $2.38 billion (18.6%), service industries contributed $8.05 billion (63.0%), and taxes and duties contributed $1.10 billion (8.6%).

 Otago has a mixed economy.
 Dunedin is home to manufacturing, publishing and technology-based industries.
 Rural economies have been reinvigorated in the 1990s and 2000s: in Clutha district, farms have been converted from sheep to more lucrative dairying.
 Vineyard planting and production remained modest until the middle of the 1990s when the New Zealand wine industry began to expand rapidly.
-The Central Otago wine region produces award-winning wines made from varieties such as the Pinot noir, Chardonnay, Sauvignon blanc, Merlot and Riesling grapes.
+The Central Otago wine region produces wine made from varieties such as the Pinot noir, Chardonnay, Sauvignon blanc, Merlot and Riesling grapes.
 It has an increasing reputation as New Zealand's leading Pinot noir region.

+The two main airports in the region are Dunedin Airport and Queenstown Airport.

+Education

+Otago has numerous rural primary schools, several small town primary and secondary schools, and some larger schools in Dunedin.
+Most are state schools which do not charge tuition, except for international students.
+Some are state integrated schools, former private schools with a special character based on a religious or philosophical belief that has been integrated into the state system, but still charge "attendance dues" to cover the building and maintenance of school buildings.
+These schools are not owned by the government, but otherwise they like state schools cannot charge fees for tuition of domestic students but may request a donation.
+As Dunedin was founded by Presbyterian Scottish settlers there are a Presbyterian girls' and boys' school in the city.
+Unlike other major cities in New Zealand, Dunedin does not have any private intermediate or high schools, as all remaining private intermediate and high schools have been integrated into the state system.